deep-research/victorslibrary-gridsome/content/song/on-an-astral-journey-to-an-expanded-consciousness.md

 ### Recordings

-1. <g-link to="/recording/how-enlightened-are-you">How Enlightened Are You?</g-link>
+1. <g-link to="/recording/on-an-astral-journey-to-an-expanded-consciousness">On an Astral Journey to an Expanded Consciousness</g-link>

 ### Lyrics